 Normally you have to write a lot of python scripts using different libraries like matplotlib.
 It’s a painstaking process and even the result often would not be satisfactory.

-However, with tableau, you can replace those unappealing charts with informative and visually appealing figures such as bullet charts.
+However, with Tableau, you can replace those unappealing charts with informative and visually appealing figures such as bullet charts.
 Now, you can invest the time in other activities, which you would otherwise spend writing codes.

 - Visualize success metrics to your Data Science models

-In these models, you can easily add the performance metrics through the SQL database and also add confidence score, and summarize for manual review.
+In these models, you can easily add the performance metrics through the SQL database and also add confidence scores, and summarize for manual review.
 This way, your reports can be reviewed by subject matter experts and further improvements can be done along the way.

 - Integrates well with SQL queries